SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Slicing is extracting a subset of elements from a data structure.
 Slicing is most commonly performed on arrays or strings.
-In most cases, omitting the start defaults to 0, and omitting the end defaults to the maximum value (last element/slength)
+In most cases, omitting the start defaults to 0, and omitting the end defaults to the maximum value (last element/slength) In general, using a negative index for step will reverse the thing.

 [start:end_excl:step]|Python
 .slice(start, end_excl)|JS